jstrother/jstrother/README.md

 ### Hi there 👋

-- 🔭 Currently building a Cryptogram game.
-You'll be given an encrypted movie quote and you try to solve it!
-Don't worry, I'm using a simple alphabet substitution cipher, not a DES or AES algorithm! 😄
+- 🔭 Currently building an app to help beer-lovers find local breweries & brew pubs!
+Great for finding new brews near where you live or while traveling!
+Remember!
+Always Drink Local! 😄

 - 🌱 I’m currently learning Nest.js to use as my backend.
 I have already gotten a decent enough grasp of Nuxt.js for the front-side.